Capparis: Uses and ecology

 Caperbushes are mainly used by humans for their fruit, which are rich in micronutrients.
 C. spinosa, simply known as caper, yields fruit and more importantly flower buds, which are widely used pickled as a vegetable condiment.
+The flower bud has been used since antiquity, and many classical authors indicate that the berry or small white blossom was commonly used as an aphrodisiac and a condiment.
+The plant is known in classical Hebrew as אֲבִיּוֹנָה, a word that appears in one verse of Scripture (Ecclesiastes 12:5).

 The fruit of other species, such as karir (C. decidua), are also used for cooking; C. mitchellii and the Wild passionfruit (the local subspecies of C. spinosa) are well-known bush tucker in Australia.
 Mabinlang seeds (C. masaikai) are eaten as sweets.

 Mabinlang is also used in Traditional Chinese Medicine.
 Aspalathos, the root of a shrub contained for example in the sacred Ancient Egyptian incense kp.t (kyphi), is sometimes considered to be C. spinosa.
 Other species have also recorded uses in herbalism and folk medicine; dedicated research is largely lacking however.
 Mabinlins are sweet-tasting proteins found in Mabinlang seed (and possibly in other Capparis species); at least one of them is highly resistant to heat.
 The market for mabinlins is not large, but this is mainly due to insufficient supply rather than to lack of demand.

 The 1889 book The Useful Native Plants of Australia records that Capparis canescens was also referred to as "Mondoleu" by the indigenous people from Rockhampton area of Queensland and that "The fruit is pyriform and half an inch in diameter.
 It is eaten by the aborigines without any preparation."
 (Thozet.)
 Mr. P. O'Shanesy observes that the pulpy part in which these Australian species of Capparis are imbedded is a good substitute for mustard."

 Caperbushes from arid regions - chiefly C. decidua - are highly useful in landscape gardening, afforestation and reforestation.
 They can stop soil erosion and preserve agricultural land.
 Any large-flowered species can be used to attract butterflies.
 The Crimson Rose (Atrophaneura hector), a spectacular swallowtail butterfly of South Asia, likes to visit flowers of C. spinosa in the winter months for example.

 The fruit and seeds of caperbushes are relished by many birds and other animals such as spiny-tailed lizards.
 Capparis plants are highly important as food for certain Lepidoptera caterpillars, many of them being Pierinae: